 The Yellow Wallpaper by Charlotte Perkins Gilman

-A look at the way women's mental heath was treated in the late 19th century.
+A look at the way women's mental health was treated in the late 19th century.

 One Flew Over the Cuckoo’s Nest by Ken Kesey